 If a thesis is required in partial fulfillment of degree requirements, it must show independent work based, in part, on original material and must meet the approval of the student’s thesis committee.
 The committee in charge of the degree program is responsible for providing instructions concerning preparation of the thesis.

-The student must submit the thesis to ProQuest in sufficient time to allow for acceptance before the Commencement clearance deadline.
-Information on archiving a thesis with ProQuest is available in the program-relevant graduate office.
+The student must submit the thesis to ProQuest (or a University-sanctioned successor system) for archiving in sufficient time to allow for acceptance before the degree clearance deadline.
+Information on archiving a thesis is available in the Graduate Office.